hegerdes/VSCode-LaTeX-Container/ReadMe.md

 There are two full images that contain **everything** in the LaTeX world except for docs.
 These are **BIG** and generally not recommended for fast startups.

-There are a bunch of language specific images that are build up on the **bullseye-base** and **focal-base** images.
+There are a bunch of language specific images that are build up on the **bookworm-base** and **jammy-base** images.
 Languages are: **all, arabic, chinese, cjk, cyrillic, czechslovak, english, european, french, german, greek, italian, japanese, korean, other, polish, portuguese, spanish**.

 Use one of these if your work on a none English project!
-Simply change the `VARIANT` arg in the devcontainer.json to `bullseye-lang-<YOUR_LANGUAGE>` or `ubuntu-lang-<YOUR_LANGUAGE>`.
+Simply change the `VARIANT` arg in the devcontainer.json to `bookworm-lang-<YOUR_LANGUAGE>` or `jammy-lang-<YOUR_LANGUAGE>`.

 I plan on updating these images every second month.